A summer of indulgence

 So - here is a recipe for something which is not strictly food.
 We discovered granita last year, an Italian semi-frozen dessert of sugar, water, and in this case, espresso.
 Although you can use many flavourings (lemon juice, lemon verbena, Earl Grey, even tomato and basil) we like coffee.
 I did make one using carob for my vegetarian brother, and that worked too.

 David is the Granita maker in this household, and he is fairly thorough when it comes to the freezing part of the process.
-Not only does he freeze the bowl the cream will be whipped in, but adds the food processor bowl and its blade.
-And yes, the parfait glasses it finally gets served in, also goes in the freezer.
+Not only does he freeze the bowl the cream will be whipped in but adds the food processor bowl and its blade.
+And yes, the parfait glasses it finally gets served in, also go in the freezer.
 There is just room for the ice cube trays of espresso…

 - 175 ml espresso